Why failure teaches success

 One of the main reasons why failure can lead to success is that most people are too scared to try anything daring.

-And if you never attempt anything new or challenging, then you can’t become flourishing because you’re unable to improve your abilities, and don’t even know what you’re truly capable of.
+And if you never attempt anything new or challenging, then you can’t flourish because you’re unable to improve your abilities and don’t even know what you’re truly capable of.

-The willingness to fail and not give up in the process is perhaps the single most important step in the road to attainment.
+The willingness to fail and not give up in the process is perhaps the single most important step on the road to attainment.

-It is literally a requirement in order to become competent at something.
+It is a requirement to become competent at something.
 Not changing simply means remaining stuck, or even regressing eventually.

 • Failure means showing courage and strength

-Before you can actually flop, you’ve got to show the willingness to fail.
+Before you can flop, you’ve got to show the willingness to fail.

 You exhibit your courage and strength when attempting something that you’re not necessarily good at, or when you try something so challenging that there’s a good chance you won’t deliver the goods.